numerodix/emcache/pyemc/ABOUT.md

 * Using 4 client threads
 * Connecting to 127.0.0.1
 * Cache size: 512mb
-* Rate is averaged over the whole run
+* Rate is averaged over the whole run (measuring items/s and bytes/s)

 Fill mode: